- Introduction

 What are some notable burn events in the past?

-Despite being a relatively new practice, token burn practices have already been implemented by some of the prominent blockchain projects.
+Despite being relatively new, token burn practices have already been implemented by some prominent blockchain projects.

 One such burn event in the past was the burn of 50% of the total supply of Binance Coin (BNB) in July 2019.
-Binance Coin is the native cryptocurrency of the Binance platform, which is one of the largest cryptocurrency exchanges in the world.
-The burn was part of Binance's ongoing efforts to reduce the total supply of BNB and align the interests of BNB holders with the long-term success of the Binance ecosystem.
+Binance Coin is the native cryptocurrency of the Binance platform, one of the world's largest cryptocurrency exchanges.
+The burn was part of Binance's ongoing efforts to reduce the total supply of BNB and align BNB holders' interests with the Binance ecosystem's long-term success.
 The initial supply of BNB tokens was fixed at 200 million, with 100 million out of this supply being distributed during ICO.
 BNB tokens are used to pay any fees on the platform, such as exchange fees, withdrawal fees, and others.
 Using BNB tokens to pay fees allows getting a significant discount during 4 years — in the 1st year (50%) and in the 4th year — 6,75%.
 Every quarter Binance uses 20% of its profits to buy back BNB and destroy them.
 All buy-back transactions will eventually destroy 100 million BNB, leaving 100 million in circulation.
 Current BNB ROI since ICO is over 13 000%, and it takes 2nd rank by market cap among tokens.

 Shiba Inu burn is one of the latest in recent times, wherein a burning mechanism was implemented as the ultimate strategy to raise prices near US $ 1.
 It burnt millions of tokens with three special addresses, viz., Genesis address and two dead wallets.
 The SHIBA army expected that this would help to increase the demand by reducing the supply.
 Shiba Inu has officially announced the schedule of the Shiba Inu burning mechanism.
 They have already burnt around US$25,000 SHIB through 260 billion Shiba Inu tokens to reach US$0.00002445 with an increase of 5.22% and a market cap of US$13.45 billion.
 The total supply is one quadrillion, with a circulating supply of 549,146,987,315,505.4.
 Meanwhile, 410,328,990,023,453 Shiba Inu tokens are totally burned.